 A separate FAQ about housing on the Redlands campus is available through Residence Life and Housing.

 The Southern California Intercollegiate Athletic Conference (SCIAC) has announced the indefinite suspension, effective March 16, of all spring regular season conference competition and conference championships.
 In addition, Bulldog Athletics made the difficult decision March 12 to end all spring-sport seasons.

-For the period until Friday, April 3, the University is asking all employees on Southern California campuses, except those deemed to have essential duties on the Redlands campus, to work from home.
-Given the shelter-in-place order in Marin County, the University also asks non-essential Marin campus employees to work from home through Friday, April 3.
-All University of Redlands employees will be paid as normal during this specified timeframe.
+In keeping with the California governor's "stay at home" order, the University is asking all employees on all campuses, except those deemed to have essential on-site duties, to work from home.
+All University of Redlands employees will be paid as normal until at least June 30.

 Every employee contributes important work.
 However, the determination of whose work is “essential” for providing necessary service to our constituents on-site during this unique time will be made by supervisors.

 The Cabinet is currently working with supervisors to whom they delegate authority to assist in identifying employees within each category.
 If you have questions, please speak to your direct supervisor.

 The health and well-being of our community remains our number one priority and we have responded with extending a paid period of 3/23 (or earlier depending on the campus) to 5/31, whether working from home or on leave due to the situation.
 To facilitate the temporary work-at-home policy in response to COVID-19, we have provided the following guidelines for telecommuting staff members and their supervisors.